 The bill amends Minnesota Statutes 2024, section 97B.646, to enhance the management of the wolf population in the state.
-It introduces a new subdivision that requires the commissioner to adopt a comprehensive wolf management plan aimed at ensuring the long-term survival of wolves, reducing conflicts with humans, minimizing livestock and pet depredation, and managing ecological impacts.
-Additionally, the bill mandates the commissioner to provide quarterly reports on known wolf deaths, detailing the date and location of each incident, which will be accessible on the department's website.
+It introduces a new subdivision that requires the commissioner to adopt a comprehensive wolf management plan aimed at ensuring the long-term survival of wolves, reducing conflicts with humans, minimizing livestock and pet depredation, and managing ecological impacts on prey species and other predators.
+Additionally, the bill mandates the commissioner to provide quarterly reports on known wolf deaths, detailing the date and location of each incident, which will be made available on the department's website.

 Furthermore, the bill establishes a new requirement for an annual statewide wolf population survey.
-This survey is intended to estimate the wolf population across Minnesota without limitations to historic ranges or specific regions, ensuring a comprehensive understanding of the wolf population statewide.
-These changes aim to improve the management and conservation of wolves in Minnesota while addressing human-wolf interactions and ecological balance.
+This survey is intended to estimate the total wolf population across Minnesota, ensuring that it is not restricted to the historic wolf range or any specific area of the state.
+These amendments aim to improve the management and conservation of the wolf population while addressing human-wolf interactions and ecological considerations.

 Statutes affected: